VittalAB/DSA/Readme.md

-# Data structures and algorithm made easy text book pdf
+# Data structures and algorithm.